Sensory Toys for Autistic Kids Supporting Social Communication and Play

 Tools for Social Skills Development

-Many autistic individuals experience face agnosia, which makes it challenging to recognize and remember faces or interpret facial expressions.
-“One of the things that a lot of autistic people struggle with is face agnosia,” Barber notes.
-“This can make social interactions more difficult and overwhelming.”
+Many autistic individuals experience face agnosia, which makes it challenging to recognize faces or interpret expressions.
+“One of the things a lot of autistic people struggle with is face agnosia,” Barber notes.
+“This can make social interactions overwhelming.”

-Hobby stores such as HobbyTown Santee offer several games that help children practice facial recognition and social observation in a fun, low-pressure environment.
-Barber particularly recommends Guess Who as an effective learning tool.
-“I love that game because it teaches a kid how we know what a person looks like – ‘Oh, are they bald?
-Do they have glasses?
-Do they have a mustache?'” she explains.
-“The game naturally breaks down facial features into manageable pieces, making it easier for children to learn how to identify and remember different characteristics.”
+HobbyTown Santee carries games that help children practice facial recognition and social observation in a fun, low-pressure environment.
+Barber recommends Guess Who for teaching facial features: “The game breaks down features into manageable pieces—bald, glasses, mustache—making it easier to identify and remember characteristics.”

-- Memory games featuring different people and expressions
+- Memory games featuring diverse faces and expressions

-- Interactive games that combine face recognition with turn-taking skills
+- Interactive games combining face recognition with turn-taking

 Therapeutic Play Options